-OUR CED TREATMENT CENTER IN BÜHL/BADEN-BADEN
+OUR CED TREATMENT CENTRE IN BÜHL/BADEN-BADEN

 The treatment of chronic inflammatory bowel disease (IBD) is a core competence of our practice.
-As gastrointestinal specialists and a certified CED specialist practice, we attach great importance to the holistic, modern and safe treatment of inflammation in the large and small intestine.
-We not only offer the entire spectrum of modern IBD treatment, but also work closely with a network of other specialists and organizations.
-This means that patients with bowel diseases such as Crohn’s disease or ulcerative colitis receive the best possible treatment and care tailored to their individual needs.
+As gastrointestinal specialists and a certified CED speciality practice, we attach great importance to the holistic, modern and safe treatment of inflammation in the large and small intestine.
+We not only offer the entire spectrum of modern IBD treatment, but also work closely with a network of other specialists and organisations.
+This means that patients with bowel diseases such as Crohn's disease or ulcerative colitis receive the best possible treatment and care tailored to their individual needs.

 - Chronic inflammatory bowel disease - what is it?